Knotx/knotx/README.md

 Relies on asynchronous message-passing to establish a boundary between system components that ensures loose coupling, isolation and location transparency.
 Base **Knot.x** component is called [Knot](https://github.com/Cognifide/knotx/wiki/Knot).

-We care a lot about speed and that is why we built it on [Vert.x](http://vertx.io/), known as one of the leading frameworks for performant, event-driven applications.

 ### Scalability
 Various scaling options are available to suit client needs and help in cost optimization.
 Using a simple concurrency model and message bus **Knot.x** can be scaled within a single host or cluster of